 Growing butternut squash has a long growing season.
 Be patient, dreaming of the easy Butternut Squash soup that you will enjoy in the fall and winter.
 Wait until the leaves and stalks die back, and the fruit turns a deep orangey brown before reaping.
 The skin will be quite hard.
-If you pick them too soon they are insipid and won't keep through the winter.
+If you pick them too soon they are insipid and will not keep through the winter.

 are pollinated by insects; bees especially love the flowers for the bright yellow pollen.
 Avoid

-Here's perhaps a crazy idea ; ever thought of having a few hives in the garden?
+Here is perhaps a crazy idea; have you ever thought of having a few hives in the garden?
 Introduced to the joys of raw honey by my grandfather, beekeeping competes seriously with gardening, gliding, and writing the Bernard Preston books for my favourite hobby.

 absolutely nothing, can compete with your own fresh, raw unheated

 honey on your rolled oats porridge in the morning; with a dollop of butter, of course.
 No one enjoying these treasures regularly from the garden needs to worry about cholesterol.